Ezahiel/psenger/README.md

 I'm a software developer with 25 years of experience but still learning 😃.
 I started my career with C, Visual Basic, and Perl.
 I self-taught myself Java and then migrated to Spring, JavaScript, Ruby, Groovy, and ExtJS.
 I've had the satisfaction of working for both large companies and startups.
 Now I focus on JavaScript, React, Node, Java, and GoLang sharing my enthusiasm with others, mentoring, and solving business problems.

-- 🔭  I’m currently working on several projects for major Australian retailer in *NodeJs*, *Java*, *Angular*, *AWS*, *Azure*, and *Apigee* for [Horizon X](https://horizonx.com.au/).
+- 🔭  I’m currently an independent contractor on several projects in *NodeJs*, *Java*, *Angular*, *AWS*, *Azure*, and *Apigee*
-- 🌱  I’m an avid learner and currently engaged in several classes at PluralSight.
-Im focused on expanding my knowledge of *Scala*, *AI*, and *Spark*.
+- 🌱  I’m an avid learner and actively engaged in several classes at PluralSight.
+I'm focused on expanding my knowledge of *Scala*, *AI*, and *Spark*.
 - 🎓  Getting ready for my AWS Certified Developer - Associate Certification
 - 👯  I’m looking to collaborate on *NodeJs* and *ReactJs*